 Important: Network managed devices are frequently bundled with a CenturyLink® IQ Networking service port/circuit.
 If your services are bundled, it's critical—when requesting a configuration change or reporting a repair issue—that you create your ticket on the Managed Services device ID and not on the IQ Networking service ID.

 From the Select Configuration Change Type list, select IP Addressing.

 From the IP Version list, select the type of IP addresses your service uses (e.g., IPv4, IPv6, or dual IPv4/IPv6).
-In this example, we selected IPv4.
+In our example, we selected IPv4.